29-Year-Old Left Wing – Edmonton Oilers

 Milan Lucic Contract Information:

-Signed a three-year, $18 million extension with the Bruins in September of 2012.
+Signed a seven-year, $42 million contract with the Oilers in July of 2016.

 To instantly reveal our fantasy analysis of every player – including Milan Lucic – simply subscribe now.